 - American Board of Surgery (Diplomate)

 Dr. Farid Gharagozloo, an innovator who has pioneered the expanding role of robotics, is surgeon-in-chief of the Institute for Advanced Thoracic Surgery at the UCF Lake Nona Medical Center in Orlando, Florida.

 He also serves as a professor of surgery at the University of Central Florida College of Medicine, using his vast expertise to help train the next generation of doctors.
 Until 2022, he served as a thoracic surgeon at AdventHealth Celebration.

 Gharagozloo became the first doctor in the world to successfully use robotic surgery to perform an extrapleural pneumonectomy (EPP), the most aggressive treatment possible for mesothelioma.

-Gharagozloo specializes in a variety of thoracic disorders, including esophageal cancer and lung cancer.
+He specializes in a variety of thoracic disorders, including esophageal cancer, lung cancer and pleural mesothelioma.

 His work with robotics has attracted considerable attention.
-Although it’s been used for almost two decades with less invasive procedures, thoracic surgeons have only recently begun using it in the chest.
+Although EPP has been used for almost two decades with less-invasive procedures, thoracic surgeons have only recently begun using it in the chest.

-Gharagozloo, who often lectures about robotics around the country, earned his medical degree from Johns Hopkins University and did his residency at the Mayo Clinic in Rochester, Minnesota.
+Gharagozloo, who often lectures about robotics around the country, earned his medical degree from Johns Hopkins University and completed his residency at the Mayo Clinic in Rochester, Minnesota.